JusDooEt/SC-Cargo-Log-Qt/README.md

   - [x] Adds registered users to the database.
   - [x] uses the database to verify login credentials
   - [ ] Inform the user to register an account if the username used to login is not found in the database
-- [ ] Create a window allowing users to see their past routes.
+- [x] Create a window allowing users to see their past routes.
-  - [ ] Add functionality to allow users to sort by day using a calendar widget.
+  - [x] Add functionality to allow users to sort by day using a calendar widget.
-  - [ ] Selecting a route will show the user all of the transactions and further details of the route.
+  - [x] Selecting a route will show the user all of the transactions and further details of the route.
+- [ ] Add Secuirty features to login